 All Central College Abroad students live in the modern residence halls at Bangor University, which include private rooms/bathrooms and a shared kitchen area.
 Meals are not included in the program fee, but take advantage of shopping downtown Bangor.
 Eat a meal out among locals or take groceries home where the communal kitchens are a popular place to gather and get to know other students.

-Excursions will include (weather permitting) an outdoor experience in the beautiful Snowdonia region, a weekend trip to Dublin, Ireland and visits to medieval castles and other sites of historical significance for Wales.
+Excursions will include (weather permitting) an outdoor experience in the beautiful Snowdonia region, day trips to Liverpool and Chester, visits to medieval castles and other sites of historical significance for Wales.